evcu/evcu.github.io/_posts/2016-12-27-NetworkPruning.md

 `w/o` flag represents accurcies without reatraining and the others lines represent results with different retraining epochs.
 For example `w/3` is retraining with 3 epochs.
 Even though the sampling frequency of the graphs make it sometimes hard to compare(I calculated the accurcies for 20 or 10 values of the pruning factor), one can clearly see that retraining of the model provides a significant margin at final compression rate achievable.
 Another important observation is (different then the paper) there is no significant variation between layers in terms of sensitivity.
 One last observation is 3 epoch seems enough for retraining the network.

 ### Iterative Pruning vs One-Shot Pruning
 In this section I compare iterative pruning with one-shot pruning.
-In iterative pruning the network or layer is pruned in N steps to its target pruning rate $c \in [0,1]$, such that at each step $\frac{c}{N}$ of all parameters are pruned.
-Whereas in one-shot pruning $c$ fraction of parametes are pruned immediately.
+In iterative pruning the network or layer is pruned in N steps to its target pruning rate $$c \in [0,1]$$, such that at each step $$\frac{c}{N}$$ of all parameters are pruned.
+Whereas in one-shot pruning $$c$$ fraction of parametes are pruned immediately.
 I performed the sensitivity tests(which are done in an iterative manner) in this context again with 3 epoch retraining after each iteration.

 conv1-fcc1-fcc3 | conv2-fcc2
 :-:|:-: